tgstation/tgstation/.github/guides/STANDARDS.md

 5. [SQL](#sql)

 ## General

+### Object Oriented Code

+As BYOND's Dream Maker (henceforth "DM") is an object-oriented language, code must be object-oriented when possible in order to be more flexible when adding content to it.
+If you don't know what "object-oriented" means, we highly recommend you do some light research to grasp the basics.

 ### Develop Secure Code

 * Player input must always be escaped safely, we recommend you use stripped_input in all cases where you would use input.
 Essentially, just always treat input from players as inherently malicious and design with that use case in mind